“The sins of the father are to be laid upon the children.” – William Shakespeare

 He rinsed his plate, then put it in the dishwasher.
-I felt the rage rise up in me, the helplessness I feel from not being able to extricate my son from his father's sadism.
-And then I employed the survival techniques I have honed in the eleven oh-so-illuminating years I've been divorced from a narcissist.
+I felt the rage rise up in me, the helplessness I feel from not being able to extricate my son from his father’s sadism by gaining child custody of him.
+And then I employed the survival techniques I have honed in the eleven oh-so-illuminating years I’ve been divorced from a narcissist.

 I observed my thoughts and sensations, let them move past me as if on an assembly line.
 I set my intention, a silent meditation, a kind of prayer, that Luca learns to focus on what he can control in order to wrest himself from his father’s grasp.
 And then I tried to detach from the outcome.

 Which is what all parents have to do if they want their kids to grow up.